 22 Feb 2019

 The economic and political uncertainties during Brexit led to subdued real estate markets in some regions, but many analysts assume the volatility in sterling and low prices may lead to increase in the overseas investments following a period of inertia.
 Lambert Smith Hampton, a commercial property consultancy claim the northwest remained to be the hub where over £1billion was invested in the last quarter of 2018.
 Overseas inflow reached £8.1bn in the last quarter that was 16 percent above the 5-year quarterly average, where international funding reached £27.9billion, almost 33 percent higher than the 10-year average.
 Inflow in the Far East was £4.8 billion, in the fourth quarter.
-As the inflow of funds in the industrial assets is expected to increase, a drop in retail properties has been predicted by some experts at Avison Young’s team.
+As the inflow of funds in the industrial assets is expected to increase, a drop in retail property has been predicted by some experts at Avison Young’s team.

 Many property firms link the recent price decline in residential markets to the Brexit and the stamp duties, nevertheless, local buyers fear economic issues during the process of implementation of the deal but, in general, the property market is growing and foreign interests continue to increase in some of the key regions.
 The growth in population and the limited landmass where the regulations for no-construction in the green zones, resulting in only 2 percent of the landmass of the country to be used of real estate developments, led to shortage and unaffordability in some areas.